 Component Task Time of Year Frequency roughout the one-year defects and liability period.
-Mon on an on-going basis and where required modified if the aims and objectives.
+M In an on-going basis and where required modified if th aims and objectives.
 Hard landscape surfaces Weeding/litter picking/sweeping.
-Throughout Hard surfaces within the landscape areas should be maintained in a clean and tidy appearance free from weeds and litter, and this will include a general sweep, and occasional spray of surfaces if required.
+Throughout Hard surfaces within external areas should be maintained in a clean and tidy appearance free from weeds and litter.
+This will include general sweeping, weeding and occasional spray of surfaces as required.
 Repairs to cracked or worn surfaces.
 Throughout/weather permitting Hard landscape road and footways should be checked quarterly; any areas of wear that may become a safety concern should be assessed and repaired.